nicocriscuolo/StructuRly/README.md

 However, this shiny application presents more different features in order to:

--   support the statistical genetic analysis with basic information about the molecular markers and diversity indeces and through the calculation of the *P*<sub>*g**e**n*</sub> (if you have haploid or diploid data) or the Hardy-Weinberg equilibrium for every locus.
+-   support the statistical genetic analysis with basic information about the molecular markers and diversity indices and through the calculation of the *P*<sub>*g**e**n*</sub> (if you have haploid or diploid data) or the Hardy-Weinberg equilibrium for every locus.
 For the calculation of the Hardy-Weinberg equilibrium, the *p*-value of the *χ*<sup>2</sup>-test can be calculated for any level of ploidy (&gt;= 2), while the exact *p*-value from the Monte Carlo test is currently available just for diploids (more details are available inside the [pegas](https://cran.r-project.org/web/packages/pegas/pegas.pdf) package manual);

 -   upload datasets with raw genetic data to analyze them through hierarchical cluster analysis algorithms and view and download the dendrograms based on different distance matrices and linkage methods;